k8gb-io/k8gb/README.md

 * [Integration with Admiralty](/docs/admiralty.md)
 * [Integration with Liqo](/docs/liqo.md)

+## Adopters

+A list of publicly known users of the K8GB project can be found in [ADOPTERS.md](ADOPTERS.md).
+We encourage all users of K8GB to add themselves to this list!

 ## Production Readiness

 k8gb is very well tested with the following environment options